KnickKnaack/Average-Joes/README.md

 ### How To Run
 The framework LOVE is needed to run our program.
 It can be downloaded [here](https://love2d.org/).
 After downloading, all that needs to be done is to run the .love file.
 If working with the program folder, then documentation for running the program can be found [here](https://love2d.org/wiki/Getting_Started).
+If you wish to view code refer to the development branch.

 ## References